stbaehr/CSU-Tech-Ready-goes-local-24---SAP-HandsOn/README.md

-# Azure Tech Ready goes local - SAP HandsOn
+# Azure Tech Ready goes local - SAP HandsOn experience
 Chat with your SAP data

 Welcome to your **SAP with Microsoft hands-on lab** experience!
 This repo gets you all setup to embark on your assigned epic quest.
 Excited yet?
 This is the line up including the lectures taking place on the 25th of April 2024: